-Segment Customers by Vertical
+Customer Segmentation by Vertical

-This is the critical piece that will really help you understand your customer and help them succeed.
+This is the critical piece that will really help you understand your customers and help them succeed.
 If you’re not already, start now.
 It will help you create accurate customer health, make the product much stickier, and develop community, thought leadership, and advocacy.

 Different industries will use your product differently – even if they have a similar use case.

 I like to think about an instance where I was working with a scheduling tool – we had plenty of different verticals using our product, but two of the most common were Education and Tech Sales.